Welcome to today's edition of the Rush 24-7 podcast.

 Thank you.

-I was just thinking about uh how ludicrous it is that um would take the hat off the cowboy, you know, once a cowboy, always a cowboy, but he's not doing anything differently than he's done in the past in the run-up to the Iraq war.
+You know, once a cowboy, always a cowboy, but he's not doing anything differently than he's done in the past.

-And uh in this particular case, he's trying to do the same thing, working diplomacy as is best possible.
+And in this particular case, he's trying to do the same thing, working diplomacy as is best possible.

-But uh I think when the president feels as though it's necessary to do what he has to do, he'll do what he has to do.
+But I think when the president feels as though it's necessary to do what he has to do, he'll do what he has to do.

-I think they're just taking an opportunity to call him a wild cowboy uh at the early part of his presidency, and now to try to emasculate him and tell him that he's lost his hat and doesn't have the nerve anymore.
+I think they're just taking an opportunity to call him a wild cowboy at the early part of his presidency, and now to try to emasculate him and tell him that he's lost his hat and doesn't have the nerve anymore.

 And Bush hasn't done that.

-And let me Ask you something.
+And let me ask you something.

-When when you people that you know, friends of yours, people that you like, generally it's because of the fact that you know they're being straight with you.
+When you people that you know, friends of yours, people that you like, generally it's because of the fact that you know they're being straight with you.

 Do you like people that you know are BSing you?